If you’re based in the UK, adopting a child from abroad requires an extensive and costly process which we outline below.

-As with all family issues, financial security is the key to really taking responsibility.
+Don’t let the finances put you off giving a home to a child.
+But bear in mind that, as with all family issues, financial security is the key to really taking responsibility.
 Looking after your own begins with your bank account!
 You need to be square from the off.
-Adopting a child in the UK is an expensive business in the short-term – as well as a truly giant cost in the long-term.
+Adopting a child from abroad is an expensive business in the short-term – as well as a truly giant cost in the long-term.

 Be sure to investigate the figures and procedures personally; the overview we give below is deliberately broad in its scope to stress the possibility that the costs might well run away with you.
+Our concern is your financial sustainability.
 Fees will change over time as agencies change their policies.
 Speak to an IFA about running a cashflow projection analysis on your own finances to see when adoption costs will most need to be supported in the future.

-Whether you plan to adopt a child from the UK or another country, adoption costs begin as soon as you get registered with an agency.
+Adoption costs for a child from outside the UK begin as soon as you get registered with an international adoption agency.
 The time involved in finding a child and being vetted successfully is often measured in years.

-The process involves a rule-of-thumb investment of at least £10k.
+The process of adopting a child from outside the UK involves a rule-of-thumb investment of at least £10k.

 And, if you succeed with the adoption process, be aware that supporting a child until the age of 21 is known to cost upwards of £230K (The Guardian, 2016) (see Child care costs – UK below).
 The cost of raising a child is most expensive when the child is aged of 1 to 4 (The Guardian, 2017).